viamrobotics/docs/docs/registry/configure.md

 2. Click the **+** icon next to your machine part in the left-hand menu and select **Service**.
 3. Browse the list of available service types and select the specific modular service you'd like to add.

-   {{<imgproc src="registry/configure/add-service-by-category.png" resize="500x" style="max-width: 400px" declaredimensions=true alt="The add a component modal showing results for the mlmodelservice triton module when searching by the category 'ML Model'">}}
+   {{<imgproc src="registry/configure/add-service-by-category.png" resize="500x" style="max-width: 400px" declaredimensions=true alt="The add a service modal showing results for the mlmodelservice triton module when searching by the category 'ML Model'">}}

    You can also start typing to search for a module by name or to narrow down your search results.

-   {{<imgproc src="registry/configure/add-service-by-name.png" resize="500x" style="max-width: 400px" declaredimensions=true alt="The add a component modal showing results for the mlmodelservice triton module when searching by the name 'triton'">}}
+   {{<imgproc src="registry/configure/add-service-by-name.png" resize="500x" style="max-width: 400px" declaredimensions=true alt="The add a service modal showing results for the mlmodelservice triton module when searching by the name 'triton'">}}

-4. After selecting the modular service, enter a name or use the suggested name for your modular service and click **Create** to add it to your machine's service configuration.
+4. After selecting the modular service, enter a name or use the suggested name for your modular service and click **Create** to add it to your machine's configuration.

-   {{<imgproc src="registry/configure/add-service-screen.png" resize="500x" style="max-width: 400px" declaredimensions=true alt="The add a component modal showing the mlmodelservice triton module pane, with the 'Add module' button shown">}}
+   {{<imgproc src="registry/configure/add-service-screen.png" resize="500x" style="max-width: 400px" declaredimensions=true alt="The add a service modal showing the mlmodelservice triton module pane, with the 'Add module' button shown">}}

    Be sure the modular service you select supports the [platform](/cli/#using-the---platform-argument) you intend to use it with, such as `linux arm64`.
    You can see which platforms the module supports at bottom of the module information screen before you add it.

 When you add a modular service from the registry, it appears on the **CONFIGURE** tab like any other service.

-If the component requires you to configure specific **Attributes**, navigate to the **CONFIGURE** tab and hover over the service in the machine {{< glossary_tooltip term_id="part" text="part" >}} tree in the upper left-hand corner.
+If the service requires you to configure specific **Attributes**, navigate to the **CONFIGURE** tab and hover over the service in the machine {{< glossary_tooltip term_id="part" text="part" >}} tree in the upper left-hand corner.
 Click on the **...** menu and select **Go to homepage** to view the specific attribute requirements on the module's GitHub page.

 To delete a modular service, navigate to the service's card on the **CONFIGURE** tab.
 Click on the **...** menu and click **Delete**.
 Confirm your selection.

+{{% /tab %}}
+{{< /tabs >}}

 ### Add additional modular resources from a registry module